moranjohn-95/budget-planner/README.md

 - Roles are in the `Role` sheet (`email`, `role`).
 Missing entries default to `user`.
 This is an important feature as to differentiate between permissions.
 - Session variables (web terminal): `BP_EMAIL` (logged-in user), `BP_ROLE` (editor/user).
 - Headings and separators are styled for readability.
 Key figures/information are also highlighted for the same reason.
-- Added Terminal features for UX: `help` and `help <command>`, typos suggest �Did you mean ��, `Ctrl+C` cancels prompts; after login.
+- Added Terminal features for UX: `help` and `help <command>`, typos suggest Did you mean, `Ctrl+C` cancels prompts; after login.
 - Commands use the session email by default as this is better practice then a user having to constantly confirm who they are.

 ### App flow logic
 The below diagram shows how the app works from start to finish.
 You open the budget planner and either sign up or log in.
-After a successful login, the app retains the user information so you don�t need to enter your email again.
+After a successful login, the app retains the user information so you dont need to enter your email again.
 From there you can choose commands like adding a transaction, listing transactions, setting or listing goals, checking budget status (with psotive/negative differences), viewing a summary, or changing your password.
 You can also show the menu, log out to end your session, or exit to close the terminal.
-If you are an editor, you also get extra options like listing users and setting roles, and you can act on another user�s data when needed.
+If you are an editor, you also get extra options like listing users and setting roles, and you can act on another users data when needed.

 ![App Flow Logic](assets/images/design/app-flow-logic.png)